Mass-Zero constrained molecular dynamics for electrostatic interactions: Results

 In the expression above, $r_{\alpha\beta}$ is the distance between particles $\alpha$ and $\beta$, while $A_{\alpha\beta}, B, s_{\alpha\beta},C_{\alpha\beta}, \mathrm{and} \,\, D_{\alpha\beta}$ are constants.
 Values for these constants are reported in~\cite{Tosi:1964, Mouhat:2013}.
-An equilibration run in (N,V,T) at target temperature $T=1550$ K, preceded the production run in (N,V,E), were we collected data.
+An equilibration run in the canonical ensemble at target temperature $T=1550$ K preceded the production run that was performed in the microcanonical ensemble.
 The initial configuration for the equilibration run was obtained by placing the ions on a bcc lattice, with initial velocities sampled from a Maxwell-Boltzmann distribution at the target temperature.
 Constant temperature runs were performed via Langevin dynamics, solving the equations of motion using the OVRVO integrator~\cite{Sivak:2013}.
 The Langevin friction parameter, $\gamma$, was tuned to obtain fast thermalization setting $\gamma = 10^{-3}$.
 For the production, constant energy, run, $\gamma$ was set to zero, reducing OVRVO to the Velocity Verlet algorithm.
 The equilibration run was carried out for $2.5$ ps, with a time-step of $\Delta t = 0.25$ fs.
 The same time-step was used for the production run of $\mathcal{T} = 25$ ps.
 The computation of electrostatic forces was performed on a grid with a spacing of $h = 0.172\,\text{\AA}$ (corresponding to $\mathcal{N} = 120^3$ points).

-Results for the radial pair distribution functions $g_{IJ}(r)$ are shown in Figure \ref{fig:g_r}, revealing very good agreement with previous simulations\cite{Galamba:2007, Mouhat:2013} .
+Results for the radial pair distribution functions $g_{IJ}(r)$ are shown in Figure \ref{fig:g_r}, and are in very good agreement with previous simulations\cite{Galamba:2007, Mouhat:2013} .
 More details are provided in Table \ref{tab:comparison_gr}, where we compare the position and height of the first peak, and the position of the first minimum and of the cutoff (i.e. the distance where the pair distribution function becomes non-null) with those of our reference.

-In Figure \ref{fig:vacf}, we show the velocity autocorrelation function (VACF) of Na\(^+\) (blue curve) and Cl\(^-\) (green curve), together with their integration.
+In Figure \ref{fig:vacf}, we show the \acp{vacf} of Na\(^+\) (blue curve) and Cl\(^-\) (green curve), together with their integrals over time.
 These plots are also in excellent agreement with previous results.
-The diffusion coefficients for the system were obtained by integrating the VACFs, as well as from the mean squared displacement (MSD).
+The diffusion coefficients for the system were obtained by integrating the \acp{vacf}, as well as from the \ac{msd}.
 The results are fully consistent with the reference values\cite{Galamba:2007}:

 and both estimators yield the same values.